kore4lyf/bema-hub/wp-backend/bema-hub-plugin/doc/endpoint-auth-verify-otp.md

 - **Permissions**: Users with valid OTP codes

 ## Description
-This endpoint verifies the OTP code sent to a user's email during signup.
-Upon successful verification, it marks the user's email as verified and returns a JWT token for authentication.
+This endpoint verifies the OTP code sent to a user's email or phone.
+It's used for email verification during signup, phone verification, and password reset.
+No authentication is required as it's used in all scenarios including for already authenticated users verifying phone numbers.

 ## Request Body
 ```json